P-Tensors: a General Formalism for Constructing Higher Order Message Passing Networks

-The mathematical device that we introduce in this paper to derive the rules of higher order message passing are a type of object that we call \emph{P-tensors}.
-To define \m{P}-tensors we must first define a finite or countably infinite set \m{\Ucal} of base objects called \emph{atoms} that permutations act on.
-In the case of graph neural networks, the atoms are just the vertices of \m{\Gcal}.
-In more general forms of relational learning, \m{\Ucal} might for example be a set of individuals or the words in a given language.
+The mathematical device that we introduce to derive the rules of higher order message passing are a type of object that we call \emph{P-tensors}.
+To define \m{P}-tensors first we need to define a finite or countably infinite set \m{\Ucal} of base objects called \emph{atoms} that permutations act on.
+In the case of graph neural networks the atoms are just the vertices.
+However, the \m{P}-tensor formalism is also applicable to other permutation equivariant learning scenarios, such as relational learning, in which case \m{\Ucal} might for example be a set of individuals or the words in a given language.